 If you have read the textbook 2 times and it still doesn’t make sense, try another source.
 Everybody thinks differently, so you will need to find material written by someone who thinks like you.
 It is also important to understand how everything fits together, such as The Big Picture of Statistics (Open Learning Textbook) or What Educated Citizens Should Know About Statistics and Probability (The American Statistician)

 First, make sure you have done the readings before class as your instructor intended.
 Class is best for seeing how statistics is applied in your field and for learning how your instructor wants you to approach homework and exam problems.
 But also, ask questions!
 If you are still unclear, talk to the instructor after class to get additional clarification or suggested readings.
-Here are some great sources: Statistics Concepts.
+See also the tab Statistics Concepts.